-To continue my with my book recommendations (check the five books every ScrumMaster should read), I have several books here, I would recommend every Product Owner to read.
+To continue my with my book recommendations (check the five books every ScrumMaster should read, and five books Agile Leader shall read), I have several books here, I would recommend every Product Owner to read.
 It’s a mix which will help you to understand Agile Product Ownership, Discovery and delivery process in much broader perspective.
 Enjoy reading 🙂

 - Impact Mapping: Making a big impact with software products and projects is a practical guide to impact mapping, a simple yet incredibly effective method for collaborative strategic planning that helps organizations make an impact with software.
 Impact mapping helps to create better plans and roadmaps that ensure alignment of business and delivery, and are easily adaptable to change.
 Impact mapping fits nicely into several current trends in software product management and release planning, including goal-oriented requirements engineering, frequent iterative delivery, agile and lean software methods, lean startup product development cycles, and design thinking.

 - Agile Estimating and Planning is the definitive, practical guide to estimating and planning agile projects.
 In the book, Agile Alliance co-founder Mike Cohn discusses the philosophy of the agile estimate and planning, and shows you exactly how to get the job done with real-world examples and case studies.
 This book is a must-have agile estimation tool for your development toolbox.